-If your doctor recommends a prescription medicine to ease symptoms, be sure to call before you go to the pharmacy.
-Because the flu can strongly affect many areas of the United States, some pharmacies might have difficulty keeping certain medicines in stock.
+If your doctor prescribes medicine to ease symptoms, be sure to call the pharmacist before you go to pick it up.
+The flu can strongly affect many areas of the United States, so some pharmacies might have trouble keeping the medicines in stock.

 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|

 |American Academy of Family Physicians This site, operated by the American Academy of Family Physicians (AAFP), provides information on family physicians and health care, a directory of family physicians, and resources on health conditions.|

 |CDC: Flu (Influenza) The CDC's site has up-to-date information on flu outbreaks, immunizations, symptoms, prevention, and more.|